microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/tokens/includes/1-introduction.md

 - Explain what tokens are
 - Identify the different types of tokens
 - Learn about the contract library OpenZeppelin
-- Create a smart contract that uses tokens
+- Create a token smart contract

 ## Prerequisites